affiliate disclosure

 After testing several website performance optimization strategies, nothing seemed to work, so I upgraded the server again.

-At this point, I wasn’t sure or convinced upgrading to a higher server plan would directly impact website performance and speed.
-I want to see if there could be any performance differences in the server plan.
+At this point, I wasn’t sure or convinced that upgrading to a higher server plan would directly impact website performance and speed.
+I want to see if there are any performance differences between the server plans.

-So I bought the EasyWP Turbo plan and upgraded from the starter plan to the Turbo.
+So, I bought the EasyWP Turbo plan and upgraded from the starter plan.

 EasyWP Hosting plan - NameCheap

-The Turbo plan is 1.5x more CPU power and 1.5x more RAM processing power.
-It comes with a free Supersonic CDN, free SSL Certificate, 200k monthly visits limits, a 50GB SSD storage capacity, and runs on the NGNIX server.
+The Turbo plan has 1.5x the CPU and 1.5x the RAM.
+It comes with a free Supersonic CDN, a free SSL Certificate, a 200k monthly visit limit, 50GB of SSD storage and runs on the NGINX server.

-After upgrading the server, speed was a significantly noticeable improvement.
-Also, the Cloudflare 5XX host not working error code was resolved.
+After upgrading the server, the speed improved significantly.
+Also, the Cloudflare 5XX host is not working, and the error code has been resolved.

-But the Core Web Vitals assessment score remains unchanged or improved.
+However, the Core Web Vitals assessment score remains unchanged or has improved.

-So I continue the search for improving the website performance.
+So, I will continue to search for ways to improve the website’s performance.

-Note: I didn’t switch to the NameCheap supersonic CDN but stuck with the Cloudflare content delivery network.
+Note: I didn’t switch to the Namecheap Supersonic CDN; I stuck with the Cloudflare CDN.

 2. Remove WordPress Optimization Plugins